plone/training/docs/mastering-plone/instructions.md

 $ yarn start
 ```

-Create a Plone site object *Plone* on <http://localhost:8080>
+Point your browser to <http://localhost:3000> and see that the app is up and running, albeit without content.

-Point your browser to <http://localhost:3000> and see that Plone is up and running.
+We will create a Plone instance in the next chapter.

 You can stop the frontend anytime using {kbd}`ctrl + c`.